anhvungoc21/Choose-Your-Wordle/README.md

 ---

-Feel free to contact me if you have any questions or suggestions.
+Feel free to contact me if you have any questions, suggestions, or concerns about any features of the game.
 Have fun!